stadium-software/popups/README.md

 ![](images/PopupShow-WBackground.png)

 ## Templates Page.Load Event Setup
+The iFrame needs to be removed from the DOM when the user navigates away from the popup page.

 1. Drag a *Javascript* action into the page.load event handlers of all templates in your application, **except** for the popup template ("PopupTemplate")
 3. Enter the Javascript below into the *Code* property
 ```javascript